 Catherine E. Berillon-Fix - 1968 (age 46) - These were entered for a mother of the year contest in a woman's magazine.

-She may not have won that contest but she was the winner in our minds and hearts - Jack and Marty (children #11 and #10) that same year (ages 3 and 5).
+She may not have won that contest but she was the winner in our minds and hearts - Jack and Marty (children #11 and #10) in 1967 (ages 3 and 4.5).

 All photographs on this page were taken by George H. Fix, Jr.